ovidiup13/ngrx-config-mgmt/README.md

 Dispatch an NGRX _Action_ in the `app-component.ts` file.
 You should be able to access all configuration values anywhere in the application by injecting the store with the config state in any component constructor.

+Once you build the app, the `config.json` file will be available in the `dist/ngrx-config-mgmt/assets/config/config.json`.
+Since you only need the `dist` folder when serving the app via NGINX, you can easily mount a Kubernetes volume on that path and pass your own configuration.

+## In depth

+**TODO**: Add in-depth explanation...

 ## References

 I was having problems with dockerizing an Angular app and running it in a Kubernetes cluster.
 I had no clue on how to use the same Docker image for my Angular app and change its configuration at run-time.
 Luckily I got inspired by some discussion and a blog post by Ahmed Mansour: